-The use of e-signatures has skyrocketed in recent years, fueled by the rise of remote work and the need for contactless solutions.
+The use of e-signatures has grown quickly in recent years, driven by remote work and the need for contactless solutions.
 Yet, signing a document digitally can still feel tricky.
 Many people find it hard to pick the right tool, understand the legal rules, or decide whether to type, draw, or upload their signature.
-It can all seem overwhelming!
-That's why, in this article, we'll break down what e-signatures are, highlight their advantages, and guide you step-by-step on how to add a signature to your PDF using PDF2Go's easy tool.
+It can feel overwhelming.
+That is why, in this article, we explain what e-signatures are, highlight their advantages, and guide you step by step on how to add a signature to your PDF using PDF2Go's easy tool.

 How Does Electronic Document Signing Work?

-An electronic signature works like a handwritten one—it confirms your identity and agreement to a digital document.
-It lets you sign documents online in seconds, so you don't need to meet in person, print, or mail anything.
+An electronic signature works like a handwritten one: it confirms your identity and agreement to a digital document.
+It lets you sign documents online in seconds, so you do not need to meet in person, print, or mail anything.
 Often used for non-sensitive files like contracts or reports, e-signatures make managing documents much easier.

 Types of Electronic Signatures